ahmedatia/ngRazorPagesDemo/README.md

 # ngRazorPagesDemo
-Use Angular in ASP.NET Razor Pages
+Load Angular ClientApp from an ASP.NET Razor Page